KhronosGroup/Vulkan-Guide/chapters/extensions/VK_KHR_sampler_ycbcr_conversion.md

 ## Multi-planar Formats

 To represent a layout like YUV420p where all the `Y` data is in plane 0, `U` data is in plane 1, and `V` data is in plane 2 an application would use the `VK_FORMAT_G8_B8_R8_3PLANE_420_UNORM` format.
 The Vulkan spec explicitly describes each multi-planar format layout and how it maps to each component.
 The big thing to note is all the Vulkan formats will use the `RGBA` letter notations to map to the components.
 For this example with YUV420p and `VK_FORMAT_G8_B8_R8_3PLANE_420_UNORM`:

 - `G` == `Y`
 - `B` == `U`
 - `R` == `V`

+This may require some extra focus when mapping the swizzle components between `RGBA` and the YCbCr format.

 ## Disjoint

 Normally when an application creates a `VkImage` it only binds it to a single `VkDeviceMemory` object.
 If the implementation supports `VK_FORMAT_FEATURE_DISJOINT_BIT` for a given format then an application can bind multiple disjoint `VkDeviceMemory` to a single `VkImage` where each `VkDeviceMemory` represents a single plane.

 Doing this follows the same pattern as the normal binding of memory to an image with the use of a few new functions.
-Here is some pseudo-code to represent the new workflow
+Here is some pseudo code to represent the new workflow

 ```
 VkImagePlaneMemoryRequirementsInfo imagePlaneMemoryRequirementsInfo = {};